Kwgood97/ECEN404/README.md

 6. coverplanneryolov4_training (2).py - Code of Yolov4 Model
 7. JSONtoCSV.py - Converts JSON file of predictions from Yolov4 Model to CSV file
 8. RankingCSV.py - Converts CSV file to dataframe to rank the bounded boxes of the objects of the image for the strength of the cover from greatest to least
-9. DroneImageDetection - JPG file of detections of the model on an image that replicates the Drone Path Flight
+9. DroneImageDetection.jpg - JPG file of detections of the model on an image that replicates the Drone Path Flight
-10. PoleFlightImage1 - JPG file of dtections of the model from the Pole Flight Test
+10. PoleFlightImage1.jpg - JPG file of dtections of the model from the Pole Flight Test
-11. PoleFlightImage2 - JPG file of dtections of the model from the Pole Flight Test
+11. PoleFlightImage2.jpg - JPG file of dtections of the model from the Pole Flight Test